dlsc-software-consulting-gmbh/jfxcentral-data/links/2024/2024-07/2024-07-26/readme.md

 ## Podcasts, Videos, Books

 * **Frank Delporte** published a [video in which he experiments with the Azul Zulu runtimes with JavaFX support, JBang, and SDKMAN on a Raspberry Pi](https://www.youtube.com/watch?v=XhDQvkcYJ88)  and a lot of colored circles.
-  * Based on this experiment, he published an additional blog and video with a demo application to compare the performance between [thousands of Nodes versus drawing the same number of elements on a Canvas](https://webtechie.be/post/2024-07-22-javafx-nodes-versus-canvas/).
+  * Based on this experiment, he published an additional blog and video with a demo application to compare the performance between [thousands of Nodes versus drawing the same number of elements on a Canvas](https://webtechie.be/post/2024-07-22-javafx-nodes-versus-canvas/): "On a Mac Studio, performance drops after 15k Nodes, versus 150k with Canvas."
 * YouTube Shorts by **OrangoMango**:
   * [Falling sand with JavaFX](https://www.youtube.com/shorts/2T3UNo5EVXg)
   * [Conway's Game Of Life implementation in Java and JavaFX](https://www.youtube.com/shorts/iaOnGQj86lQ)